-The IRS Fresh Start Program Initiative, first announced February, 2011, has had one goal: to make it easier for individuals and businesses to pay their back taxes and penalties.
+The IRS Fresh Start Program Initiative, first announced, February, 2011, has had one goal: to make it easier for individuals and businesses to pay their back taxes and penalties.
 The Initiative has been expanded since then, but still holds true to its original purpose.
-How exactly will it affect you if you’re struggling to pay up?
+How exactly will it affect you if you’re struggling to pay taxes?
 Here are the four components that Fresh Start Program has changed for your benefit.

 What Is the IRS Fresh Start Program?

 The IRS Fresh Start Program is a tax relief program that is designed to allow taxpayers to pay off substantial tax debts affordably over time.

 Back in the bad old days, the image of the IRS was one of intimidation.
 Whether deliberately cultivated or not, the IRS did little to dispel this perception.
 In recent years, the IRS has sought to reboot the way it interacts with taxpayers, with agents receiving training and instruction in how to assist taxpayers who are in arrears rather than torment them.
 The IRS Fresh Start program combines penalty relief, installment payments; lien releases and a program known as Offer in Compromise that allows some taxpayers to settle their federal tax debts for less than what they actually owe.

 How the IRS Fresh Start Program help waive Tax penalties

 Originally, when paying and filing your taxes, missing the tax filing deadline meant immediate interest charges and penalties.
 But with the Fresh Start Initiative, qualifying unemployed taxpayers can apply to have Failure-to-Pay penalties waived for six months.
 This means that individuals have until October 15th, 2020 to pay their 2019 taxes.